A Local’s Guide to Visiting Spain’s Basque Country

 Best things to do

-For a little help sorting through all your options, consider scheduling a Spain travel consultation with our San Sebastian-based local expert, Alfonso!
+So for a little local help coming up with a great plan, consider scheduling a Spain travel consultation with Alfonso, our San Sebastian-based local expert!

 These are one-hour Zoom calls where you’ll get to chat with Alfonso about the trip you’re planning and he’ll share his tips and advice, answer your travel questions, and help you perfect your itinerary.